tompenzer/marketplace-demo/README.md

 $ selenium-server -port 4444
 ```

-The .env.testing file is currently configured with the `SELENIUM_HOST` set to
+The `.env.testing` file is currently configured with the `SELENIUM_HOST` set to
 `host.docker.internal`, which should route to the Docker container host on all
 platforms.
 This can be changed if you'd rather connect to a different Selenium
 Server host.

+All feature tests are configured to run using a single web browser, currently
-If you prefer not using Firefox as your Selenium test browser, you can modify
+set to Chrome.
+If you prefer using a different Selenium test browser, you can
-the `SELENIUM_BROWSER` key in the `.env.testing` file.
+modify the `SELENIUM_BROWSER` key in the `.env.testing` file.
+Note that most
+feature tests appear unsuccessful with the Firefox/gecko Selenium webdriver,
+so tread carefully when switching browsers.

 ## End of detour